yaseen95/etchedjournal/DesignConsiderations.md

 A few scenarios arise:

 1. A user wishes to encrypt their etches with new keys.
 Might happen if/when:
+    - We get hacked
-    - User changes the master key
+    - We accidentally expose the private keys
     - There was a bug with how we were encrypting the data
     - There was a bug with a browser specific crypto implementation (really, really doubt this)